labbsr0x/go-horse/README.md

 // Plugin exported as symbol named "Greeter" var Plugin PluginModel
 ```
-And the Javascript filter that use the plugin :
+And the Javascript filter that uses the plugin :

 ```javascript
 {